1“But now those who are younger than I have me in derision, whose fathers I would have disdained to put with my sheep dogs.

 24“However doesn’t one stretch out a hand in his fall?
 Or in his calamity therefore cry out for help?

-25Didn’t I weep for him who was in trouble?
-Wasn’t my soul grieved for the needy?
+25Did I not weep for him who was in trouble?
+Was not my soul grieved for the needy?

 26When I looked for good, then evil came; when I waited for light, there came darkness.

-27My heart is troubled and doesn’t rest.
+27My heart is troubled and does not rest.
 Days of affliction have come on me.

-28I go mourning without the sun.
+28I go about blackened, but not by the sun.
 I stand up in the assembly and cry out for help.

 29I am a brother to jackals, and a companion to ostriches.